GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 Mr. Colby was born in Montclair, New Jersey, grew up in a family of five children, and enjoyed summers at Piseco Lake in the Adirondacks.
 He graduated from high school in a class of 15 in Aruba in the Dutch West Indies, where his father managed the Standard Oil plant during World War II.

-During three intense years studying engineering at the University of MIchigan during the war, he met and courted college friend Jean McKaye.
-They married in 1945.
+During three intense years studying engineering at the University of Michigan during the war, he met and courted college friend Jean McKaye.
+They marriage in 1945.

 At Douglas, Mr. Starr was manager of advanced planning in the Missiles and Space Department, where they developed supersonic planes and rockets, and did early work on guided missiles.
 During those 12 years, the Colbys also raised a family of three sons and two daughters.